-Where Minister's consent is obtained, the Native Title Condition will remain on the EL, unless, later in the title's life, another option from this section is undertaken instead.
+Where Minister's consent is obtained, the Native Title Condition will remain on the PEL or PSPA, unless, later in the title's life, another option from this section is undertaken instead.

 Minister's consent only needs to be obtained once for each area of native title land to which the consent relates.